 Hence, we wanted to provide a technical publication serving to aid our DuraMax clientele in understanding their own unique transmission needs and how to ensure maximum reliability for their Allison 1000 Transmission.
 Without further ado, we’ll jump right in!

-In this Installment of our popular Transmissions 101 Series, we will be analyzing all of the knowledge we have compiled here at Next Gen Drivetrain over our years of developing unique and innovative Allison 1000 Transmissions.
-You can see our proprietary Allison Transmission Products here!
+In this Installment of our popular Drivetrain 101 Series, we will be analyzing all of the knowledge we have compiled here at Next Gen Drivetrain over our years of developing unique and innovative Allison 1000 Transmissions.
+Additionally, you can see our proprietary Allison Transmission Products here!

 A Brief History of the Allison in DuraMax: